 “USCIS has halted all asylum decisions until we can ensure that every alien is vetted and screened to the maximum degree possible.
 The safety of the American people always comes first.”

-Parole requests
+Parole requests,

-Other discretionary immigration benefits
+Other discretionary immigration benefits.

 Under an internal memo issued by USCIS Director Joe Edlow on November 21, 2025, a comprehensive retroactive review process was launched for more than 200,000 individuals admitted as refugees between January 21, 2021, and February 20, 2025.
 Some sources indicate that the number may be closer to 230,000.

-According to TRAC data, asylum approval rates fell from 38.2 percent to 19.2 percent between August 2023 and August 2025.
+According to TRAC data, asylum approval rates fell from 38.2 percent to 19.2 percent between August 2024 and August 2025.
 This indicates not only longer processing times, but also a much lower chance of approval.

 In addition to the falling approval rates, growing differences in decisions among immigration judges have made outcomes more unpredictable.
 The same legal arguments can now lead to very different results depending on the court.